baro

 "Your goal"

-Same orchestration, but the Story phase (the parallel agents that do the actual writing) and the Critic phase (the per-turn evaluator on the highest-volume call in a run) route through Codex, while the small upstream phases that decide what to build route through Claude.
+Same orchestration, but the Story phase (the parallel agents that do the actual writing) routes through Codex, while planning and review stay on Claude — hybrid deliberately keeps the Critic on Claude's tool-less evaluator.
 The result on the BaroEventForwarder refactor: 3% Claude 5h cap + 3% Codex 5h cap = 6% total subscription footprint, vs 14% on pure-Claude or 5% on pure-Codex alone.
 Diff was indistinguishable from pure-Codex, plan tightness was indistinguishable from pure-Claude.

 Picking a backend